Adding a Basic Time Machine SMB Share

 1. Create the user(s) for this SMB share.
 Go to Credentials > Local User and click Add.

-2. Create the share and dataset with Purpose set to Basic time machine share.
+2. Create the share and dataset with Purpose set to Time Machine Share.

 3. Modify the SMB service settings.

-After creating the share, enable the SMB service.
+After creating the share, start or restart the SMB service.

 Creating the Share and Dataset